EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on interrogation rolls.

 **Third Dan:**
 Each adventure you get 2X free raises, where X is equal to your investigation skill, which may be applied to the following rolls: interrogation, intimidation, law, underworld, attack, and wound checks.
-You may not spend more than X of these free raises on any single roll.
+You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your Water now costs 5 fewer XP.
 You automatically know the Void, parry, and phase of the next action of each character during combat, and you know the result of contested rolls made against you out of combat.

 **Fifth Dan:**
 Your presence is so overwhelming that the Air, Fire and Water rings of chosen characters are reduced by one.
 You may do this to any one character, or you may do it to multiple characters so long as the sum of their experience does not exceed your experience.
 This does not work during the iaijutsu phase of a duel, and it does not stack with other Kitsuki Magistrates targeting the same character.